Isadora Duck

 pireaus bank logo

-The musical for the whole family, Isadora Duck, written and directed by Stella Michailidou and featuring music by Kostas Vomvolos, transforms the stage of the Stavros Niarchos Hall into a peculiar “swan lake”, where a petite duck aspires to carve out her own path in dance.
+The Greek National Opera is getting ready to welcome its little friends with Isadora Duck, a highly successful musical suitable for the whole family, written and directed by Stella Michalidou, with music composed by Kostas Vomvolos.
+From 6 December 2025 to 4 January 2026, the Stavros Niarchos Hall will be transformed into a peculiar “swan lake”, where a small duck is trying to carve out her own path in dance.

-Following the great success of its first presentation at the Alternative Stage, Isadora Duck is coming back in a new version for a larger venue, offering an ideal and engaging introduction to the art of dance for both young and older audiences.
+Following the great success of its first presentation at the Alternative Stage, Isadora Duck is returning in a new version for the main stage.
+This production offers both an ideal and entertaining introduction to the art of dance for children and adults, while also exploring concepts such as inclusion, acceptance, the power to forgive, and the power to recognise the uniqueness of the “Other”.

-My wings may be small and my legs crooked, but my soul never stops dancing,” sings the tiny duck who dreams of becoming a ballerina, even though she ranks last in her class.
-When her teacher, Mr Coup de Pied, expels her, Isadora Duck wanders desperately until she slowly begins to believe in herself and discovers her own unique dance style.
+My wings may be small and my legs crooked, but my soul never stops dancing”, sings the play’s heroine, Isadora Duck, a tiny duck living in Swan Lake and dreaming of becoming a ballerina, even though she is the last one in her class.
+When her teacher, Mr Coup-de-Pied, kicks her out of class, Isadora wanders desperately until she slowly comes to believe in herself and discovers her own unique dance.
 A free dance, in perfect harmony with nature, without the restrictions imposed by classical ballet.
-A dance that allows her to express her true feelings and helps her overcome fear, loneliness, and difficulties.
+A dance that allows her to express her true feelings, that helps her to overcome fear, loneliness, and difficulties.